ravishan16/resend-ai-analyst/README-backup.md

 | Review run summary | Automatic | Every run sends a status email (success/errors, metrics) to `SUMMARY_EMAIL_RECIPIENT` via Resend |
 | Public signup form | `pages/` | Static Cloudflare Pages site that posts to `/subscribe` and adds contacts to the configured Resend audience |

-Logs intentionally announce every stage with emoji prefixes for easy parsing.
-Yahoo Finance successes show response times, while rare fallbacks to Finnhub are clearly marked.
+Logs intentionally announce every stage.
+When Alpha Vantage returns premium notices, you’ll see the fallback estimation path in the transcript.

 ---